eternaltyro/openstack-advanced-guide/havana/database.md

 ### Configuring Firewall

 We could tightly configure the firewall to allow traffic only from the machines that host openstack components plus essential services like DNS and system update servers.
+Note: Do everything in this section as root.
+After you are done, switch back to being postgres.

     # iptables -A OUTPUT -p udp -s 10.0.0.2/32 -d DNSHOST/32 --dport 53 -j ACCEPT
     # iptables -A INPUT -p udp -s 0/0 --sport 53 -d 10.0.0.2/32 -j ACCEPT